 Why “was”?
 Because as my understanding of development grew, I understood that business could not be the panacea it claimed to be.
 I found that the poor engaged in farming or micro-enterprises due to lack of other options.
 That there were systemic forces and macro-trends causing them to be excluded from access to basic services and rights, even within the framework of a functioning democracy.

-I saw the shallowness of many NGOs.
-I saw how most “impact investment” brought neither impact nor investment.
-And I realized how little I (and most of my friends) knew about any of these things we cared about.
+I saw the shallowness of several NGOs thinking and work.
+I also noticed how most “impact investment” brought neither impact nor investment for social businesses.
+And I realized how little I (and most of my friends) knew about any of the things we cared about, such as education, livelihoods and equity.
 So, I started learning about agriculture (the main livelihood of the majority of working Indians) and about livelihoods in general, through visits to rural locations, conversations, books and academic publications.

 Consequently, this blog has evolved into an exploration about agriculture, livelihoods, and issues related to household risk and vulnerability (incomes, food and nutrition), and the role of women in this.